Epyon01P/hasstutorial/README.md

 `python -m pip install --upgrade pip`

 > Note: the default Python install included in Raspberry Pi OS won't let you install system-wide packages (throug pip) anymore.
 You must use a venv.
 If you want to install a package for Home Assistant, you can just switch to the homeassistant user, enter the venv we've created and install it there.

+Now we just need to install one last package.
+This one is actually optional, but having it installed can provide Home Assistant with a significant speed-up in certain cases.

+`python -m pip install isal`

 After this, you’re ready to install Home Assistant!